 It is impossible to generalize about every trucking accident case.
 Typically, semi-truck and 18-wheeler accidents don’t have an “average” settlement amount.
 If you have filed a truck accident claim, the final settlement amount will be determined by a number of factors, including the extent of your injuries, your financial losses, and the fault of the driver (such as whether or not they were negligent).

 Similarly, the opposing party (or their insurer) may put forth an offer that is too low or does not cover all damages.
-Using the skills of an Atlanta truck accident attorneys, an injured party can receive a settlement that fully meets their needs.
+Using the skills of an Atlanta truck accident attorney, an injured party can receive a settlement that fully meets their needs.

 According to the following list, truck drivers and businesses that use heavy vehicles are bound by some of the most important regulations in avoiding truck accidents.
 When proving negligence caused an accident, an Atlanta truck accident attorney will likely cite one or more of these laws.

-Testing for substances of abuse
+Testing for substance abuse

-Title 49, Subtitle B, Chapter III, Subchapter B, Part 382 of the Code of Federal Regulations contains law pertaining to substance abuse testing.
+Title 49, Subtitle B, Chapter III, Subchapter B, Part 382 of the Code of Federal Regulations contains laws pertaining to substance abuse testing.
 Prior to employment (pre-employment), drivers in commercial industries must undergo drug testing.